Janxz264/oGlow252J/README.md

 A reverse-engineered and ported version of the original [oGlow](https://github.com/haste/oGlow) addon, adapted for the 2.5.2 TBC Classic client.
 This project revives the glow system for item quality across various UI frames.

-> ⚠️ LUA is new to me — I'm primarily a web developer — so this is a learning project.
-That said, it's working well on two test machines!

 ## ✨ Features

 - ✅ Merchant frame